gambol99/embassy/docs/coreos.md

     # Whip up the CoreOS cluster - *note, change instance number in the config/coreos-config.rb file*
     $ vagrant up

+Also note, if you've not hardcode a discovery token the coreos-config, one will be auto-generated - because I'm not saving these across vagrant up, you need to bring the cluster up in one go i.e. vagrant up / not vagrant up core101/102 etc. Or better yet, change the Vagrantfile to save the generated token across invocations in a temporary file perhaps.

     # We should have (by default) 3 new CoreOS machines in a cluster.